Allogeneic Transplant (Bone Marrow & Stem Cell)

 • Your blood pressure and heart rate are closely watched.
 Once you have received the pre-medications, the frozen stem cells are thawed.
 They are given back to you like a blood transfusion.
 They are given through your intravenous line.

 The stem cells go to the bone marrow space and start making new cells to replace all those that were killed ("ablated") by the chemo.
-Even though they are making cells, your body’s immune system is not working how it should be.
+Even though they are making cells, your body’s immune system is not working as it should.

 What happens after the transplant?

-Right after the transplant, while you are waiting for cells to be made, is called the "nadir".
-It is often the hardest part.
-The blood cell counts are very low, putting you at risk for infections, bleeding, and severe fatigue.
+Right after the transplant is called the "nadir".
+This is when you are waiting for cells to be made.
+Your blood cell counts are very low, putting you at risk for infections, bleeding, and severe fatigue.
 You do not have any white blood cells to fight infections, so you may have fevers and need antibiotics.
 All visitors and healthcare staff must wash their hands before entering your room.
 Anyone who is sick or lives with someone who is sick should stay home.

 Low platelet counts can lead to bleeding, and platelet transfusions are common during this time.
 A low red blood cell count (called anemia) can also be hard.
 You may look pale, feel very tired, and need red blood cell transfusions.
 Many patients say the worst side effect is extreme fatigue.
 Just getting out of bed is a chore.
 When able, short walks in the halls or light exercise in your room can increase your energy.

-You will be in the hospital during this time where your health can be closely monitored.
-During this time, you may want and need the support of your family.
+You will be in the hospital during this time, and you will be closely watched for side effects.
+During this time, you may want and need the support of your family and friends.
 You may also not be feeling well and just want to rest.
 Be honest with your loved ones about how they can be helpful.
 You may also want to have one person that you update each day be the contact person for other loved ones.
 Your visitors may need to take special precautions when visiting you so that you do not get sick.
-Ask the oncology team what protocol they will need to follow.
+Your providers are available to help talk with friends and family about what they can do to protect and support you during this time.

 What is engraftment?

-Engraftment is the point when the stem cells start doing their job and blood cell counts start to come up.
+Engraftment is when the stem cells start doing their job, and blood cell counts start to come up.
 It can take about 7 to 12 days after Day 0 for the stem cells to make new cells, and for those new cells to work the way they should.

-• The first number your care team will look for is the neutrophil count, which is the type of white blood cell that is most important in fighting infection.
-The care team will watch your neutrophil count and when it reaches a certain level, you can stop antibiotics and, in some cases, go home.
+• The first number your care team will look for is the neutrophil count.
+These are a type of white blood cell that are most important in fighting infection.
+Your provider will watch your neutrophil count, and when it reaches a certain level, you can stop antibiotics and, in some cases, go home.

-You will start to feel better as your numbers come up.
+You should start to feel better as your numbers come up.
 Your providers will tell you what you need to do to stay as healthy as possible when you go home.

-What are the potential complications of this transplant?
+What are the potential complications of the transplant?

 Some side effects of allogeneic transplants are:

 • Graft Versus Host Disease (GVHD) is when bone marrow or stem cells that come from a donor start to attack the cells of the person who received the transplant.
 You will be given medication to prevent and treat it.
-A good part of GVHD is the graft versus tumor effect which allows the donor cells to attack any cancer cells.
-GVHD will be managed but not completely get rid of it, so that you can benefit from the graft versus tumor effect.
+A good part of GVHD is the graft versus tumor effect, which allows the donor cells to attack any cancer cells.

 • Graft rejection can happen if there are immune system cells left in the patient after the preparative regimen.
 These "native" cells then attack the donor's cells because they recognize them as foreign to the body.
 This can be prevented most of the time by making sure the preparative regimen is strong enough to kill any native immune cells.

 • Lung and liver issues can be very serious.
-Your care team will watch you closely for these signs:
+Your provider will watch you closely for these signs:

 • Pneumonia.